 However, despite this toxicity, proteas remain a very popular flower choice in many gardens and houses all over the world, especially since they attract many pollinators that are good for the maintenance of the different ecosystems (6).

-If you love protea, don’t forget to check these flower names starting with p.
+If you love protea, don’t forget to check our gardening blog for more plants and flowers.

 - Marincowitz, S., Groenewald, J. Z., Wingfield, M. J., & Crous, P. W. (2008).
 Species of Botryosphaeriaceae occurring on Proteaceae.
 Persoonia, 21, 111–118. https://doi.org/10.3767/003158508X372387

 - Treurnicht, Martina.
 (2014).
 Taking a closer look at Proteas.
 Veld & Flora.
 100. 172.

 - Delgado, M., Valle, S., Reyes-Díaz, M., Barra, P. J., & Zúñiga-Feest, A. (2018).
 Nutrient Use Efficiency of Southern South America Proteaceae Species.
 Are there General Patterns in the Proteaceae Family?.
 Frontiers in plant science, 9, 883. https://doi.org/10.3389/fpls.2018.00883

 - He, T., D’Agui, H., Lim, S. et al. Evolutionary potential and adaptation of Banksia attenuata (Proteaceae) to climate and fire regime in southwestern Australia, a global biodiversity hotspot.
 Sci Rep 6, 26315 (2016). https://doi.org/10.1038/srep26315